 Our team is comprised of computed tomography (CT) specialists, radiology imaging specialists, cardiac nurses, and administrative team members.
 These highly skilled and trained professionals take the time and care to provide you and your family with a quality patient experience.
 We understand the connection between mind and body, and that expertise does not have the same impact without sincerity and compassion.

-You can order your own calcium scoring scans without a physician's referral.
-These scans are non-invasive tests used to check for the buildup of cholesterol and calcium on the walls of the arteries in the heart.
+These scans are non-invasive tests used to check for the buildup of cholesterol and calcified plaque on the walls of the arteries in the heart.
 They can detect heart disease before symptoms even appear.
 You may wish to order one if you have been having symptoms or if your provider suggests it as an information-gathering option.
 Calcium scoring is done by performing a CT scan of the chest, which produces hundreds of images.
 The images are then stored in a computer for later evaluation.
-As is the case in other CT scans, you will be asked to remove any jewelry and some of your clothing, and you will then lie on a table as the pictures are taken.
 Calcium scoring is mostly used for patients at medium risk for coronary artery disease because it can provide more information than physical examination and other tests.
-After the procedure, which typically lasts between 10 and 30 minutes, a registered nurse will discuss your results, what they mean, and next steps, if necessary.
+After the procedure, which typically lasts between 10 to 30 minutes, a registered nurse will discuss your results, what they mean, and next steps, if necessary.

 Here in our facilities, we are developing tomorrow's imaging techniques today.
 We strongly believe that research is an important component of medicine; therefore, we always stay abreast of the latest developments.
 We are currently engaged in 75 research trials, which include both clinical trials and trials for nursing research.
 To learn more about our trials, visit our research pages.

 To obtain a report or request copies of your films, call Health Information Management at 214.820.0655.